Alexandra Trusova: 2022–2023 season

 Trusova opened her fourth senior season at the September 2022 Russian test skate event held in Moscow.
 She skated the short program segment, debuting a new program to Annie Lennox's cover of "I Put a Spell on You" by Jay Hawkins, but withdrew from the free skate due to an ongoing back injury.

 On 1 October, it was reported by TASS that Trusova had again decided to part ways with coaches Eteri Tutberidze, Daniil Gleikhengauz, and Sergei Dudakov, this time in favor of joining Svetlana Sokolovskaya's group at CSKA.

-As Russia remained banned from international competition during the 2022-2023 season, Trusova opted to compete on the Russian Grand Prix series (a series of all-Russian competitions in the same format as the international Grand Prix series).
+As Russia remained banned from international competition during the 2022-2023 season, Trusova opted to compete on the Russian Grand Prix Series (a series of all-Russian competitions in the same format as the international Grand Prix series).
 Trusova was assigned to the second and fifth stages of the series.

-At the second stage of the Russian Grand Prix Series Trusova debuted two new programs.
-She ranked second in the short program behind Adelia Petrosian.
-In the free skate she attempted one quad lutz, but fell on the attempt, ranking third in the free skate and third overall behind Petrosian and Sofia Samodelkina.
+At the second stage of the Russian Grand Prix Series, Trusova debuted two new programs.
+She ranked second in the short program behind Adeliia Petrosian.
+In the free skate she attempted one quad Lutz, but fell on the attempt, ranking third in the free skate and third overall behind Petrosian and Sofia Samodelkina.

-At the fifth stage of the Russian Grand Prix held in Samara, Trusova ranked third in the short program after singling what was intended to be a double axel.
-In the free skate she again attempted one quad lutz, though it was again unsuccessful.
+At the fifth stage of the Russian Grand Prix held in Samara, Trusova ranked third in the short program after downgrading what was intended to be a double axel.
+In the free skate she again attempted one quad Lutz, though it was unsuccessful.
 She ranked second in the free skate segment and second overall.

 Trusova withdrew from both the 2023 Russian Championships and the 2023 Russian Grand Prix Final.